-To see our plot frame, you need to use the '+' in the 'Plan 1' view to turn on model pfa1survey.
+To see our plot frame, you need to use the + in the view Plan 1 to turn on model pfa1survey.
 Do a Fit on the view.

 Clearly our first guess at the scale is incorrect.
 We need to scale down our plot frame.